xexeo/til/GitHub/How to use Microsoft Word with GitHub.md

 There are other solutions for Excel files.

 [Long version by Martin Fenner, since 2014](https://blog.martinfenner.org/2014/08/25/using-microsoft-word-with-git/) and I never knew about it.
+This link was dead the last time I tried.

+It seems that [this text](https://blog.front-matter.io/posts/using-microsoft-word-with-git/) explain it more.